-Lots of overwriting lives in the images.
+Lots of overwrought writing lives in the images.
 Writers often see perfect images in prose — images that work well — and they try their hand at creating something comparable, not knowing that the key to most perfect images is a) simplicity and b) isolation.
 Or they hear that images are supposed to be an objective correlative (a parallel for emotion).
-Or they know to load images with meaning, so they do their best to create multiple layers with each description.
+Maybe they know to load images with meaning, so they do their best to create multiple layers with each description.
 Or they hear that words are supposed to be mimetic of the action they’re describing, so they really bring out the active verbs.
 These are all fine instincts and great fiction craft tips, but they could easily go awry.
 For example:

 Cold starlight shattered across the inky black-velvet expanse of the searching night.
 The frozen air sliced the last of the warmth from Cassandra’s lungs as she choked in a sputtering breath.